VipinSirigiri/vizury-ios-sdk/README.md

 #### <a id="setup-pods"></a>Set up CocoaPods dependencies

-* If you don't have an Xcode project yet, create one now.
+* If you don't have an Xcode project yet, create one now
-* Create a Podfile if you don't have one:
+* Create a Podfile if you don't have one

 ```
 $ cd your-project directory
 $ pod init
 ```

-* Add the pods that you want to install.
-You can include a Pod in your Podfile like this:
+* Add the `Google/CloudMessaging` pod

 ```
 pod 'Google/CloudMessaging'
 ```

-* Install the pods and open the .xcworkspace file to see the project in Xcode.
+* Install the pods and open the .xcworkspace file to see the project in Xcode

 ```
 $ pod install